 I used these posters all last year.
 My goal was to get them to understand that they can grow their brains.
 While my students were so focused on outcomes, I wanted them to relate to the process of learning.
 Leading Stanford psychologist Carol Dwek says it best:

 “We found that having children focus on the process that leads to learning (like hard work or trying new strategies) could foster a growth mindset and its benefits.”

 To help my students focus on the process, I relied heavily on the phrases, “I’ll use the art techniques I’ve learned” and “What am I missing?”
 And as a result, I can honestly say that some of my students improved their thinking.
 Due to the compelling visuals I had, I was able to remind them daily how to navigate towards a growth mindset.

 Using Growth Mindset in the Art Room

 I’m not going to lie.
 It’s a challenge to get students to have a mastery-oriented mindset.
 How you structure your class from the start is the key to achieving success.
 And so is making students accountable for measuring their own goals.
-When student have ownership of selecting and measuring goals, they have more skin the game.
+When students have ownership of selecting and measuring goals, they have more skin the game.
 And it’s a more authentic means of self-assessment.